cositools/cosi-data-challenge-1/README.md

 If you already have the COSItools installed on your computer, type `cosi` to navigate to the COSItools directory and activate the cosi python environment.
 Clone the cosi-data-challenge-1 repository.
 The file requirements.txt lists all of the dependencies for running the data challenge, and they can all be installed using pip.

 ### New to COSItools:
 Head to the feature/initialsetup branch of the cosi-setup Git repository and follow the readme guide: https://github.com/cositools/cosi-setup/tree/feature/initialsetup.
+Note that when making the installation you must include the option --extras=cosi-data-challenge-1.

 ### Using LFS to get the data:
 Some of the data products are large, and we are using the Git Large File Server.
 You will need to first install git-lfs: https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage